 Strategic Plan and Training for a Large Insurer's Corporate Training Organization

-turnover rate in the department.
-Experienced staff applied for inter-company transfers or left the
+rate in the department.
+Experienced staff applied for inter-company transfers or left the company for less

 How We Helped